1ud0v1c/leboncoin-albums/README.md

 since I saw [that talk](https://www.youtube.com/watch?time_continue=2526&v=1PwdqkKDCSo&feature=emb_logo).
 Moshi seems to better handle accent and error than Gson and is much smaller than Jackson.
 - For my database, I chose [Room](https://developer.android.com/topic/libraries/architecture/room) for the efficiency to handle entities and database access.
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html): Light-weight thread implementation.
 I like the readability and the simplicity of coroutine.
-- To load image, I picked [Coil](https://github.com/coil-kt/coil), which released the 1.0 recently.
+- To load images, I picked [Coil](https://github.com/coil-kt/coil), which released the 1.0 recently.
 I liked it, because the library is smaller than Glide & Picasso & the library is backed by Kotlin Coroutines.
 - [Koin](https://github.com/InsertKoinIO/koin): I used Koin for dependency injection.
-- I used [Barista](https://github.com/AdevintaSpain/Barista) to ease my UI tests writing.
+- I used [Barista](https://github.com/AdevintaSpain/Barista) to ease my UI test writing.

 ## What went wrong during the test

 - I had issues with Android KitKat, the library OkHttp [dropped the support of Android 4.4](https://medium.com/square-corner-blog/okhttp-3-13-requires-android-5-818bb78d07ce) in the latest version.
-So to be able to have Retrofit working I needed to update & force the version of the library.
+So to be able to have Retrofit working I needed to downgrade & force the version of the OkHttp library.
 - I encounter some issues while testing the ViewModels classes, I tried to make an implementation based on [Mockito](https://site.mockito.org/).
-The result was working but the tests were flaky, they were failing half the time.
-The solution was pretty simple, by adding the CoroutineDispatcher used by the ViewModel into the constructor, I was able to used my own Dispatcher for the test and thus succeed to execute more easily and remove
+The result was working, but the tests were flaky, they were failing half the time.
+The solution was pretty simple, by adding the CoroutineDispatcher used by the ViewModel in the constructor, I was able to use my own Dispatcher for the test and thus succeed to execute more easily and remove
 Mockito.
-- I was using Koin 2.2.0 in the project which has [been released](https://medium.com/koin-developers/whats-next-with-koin-2-2-3-0-releases-6c5464ae5e3d) the 13 October, I tried to add a SavedStateHandle to my list using the new syntax (they advice to use get() as usual), but I encountered [an exception](https://www.google.com/search?client=firefox-b-d&q=%22No+definition+found+for+class%3A%27androidx.lifecycle.SavedStateHandle%27.%22) by doing so.
-So I downgraded the [version to the 2.1.6](https://medium.com/koin-developers/unboxing-koin-2-1-7f1133ebb790), where the syntax is a bit different, but works pretty well !
+- I was using Koin 2.2.0 in the project.
+This version has [been released](https://medium.com/koin-developers/whats-next-with-koin-2-2-3-0-releases-6c5464ae5e3d) the 13 October, I tried to add a SavedStateHandle to my
+ViewModel using the new syntax (they advise to use get() as usual), but I encountered [an exception](https://www.google.com/search?client=firefox-b-d&q=%22No+definition+found+for+class%3A%27androidx.lifecycle.SavedStateHandle%27.%22) by doing so.
+So I downgraded to the [version to the 2.1.6](https://medium.com/koin-developers/unboxing-koin-2-1-7f1133ebb790) where the syntax is a bit different, but works pretty well !

-## Interesting links read during the test
+## Interesting links

-During the test, I read several interresing things like :
+During the test, I read several interesting things like :

 - The [next release](https://medium.com/androiddevelopers/restore-recyclerview-scroll-position-a8fbdc9a9334) of the RecyclerView library (1.2.0-alpha6 for now) will be able to restore the scrolling position directly, no need to handle it by ourselves.